Skip to content

 CLI

-All four operations are available as coco subcommands — no Python required beyond the initial install.
+All operations are available as coco subcommands — no Python required beyond the initial install.
 See the CLI reference for full flag documentation.

 coco filter instances_val2017.json --cat-ids 1 -o person.json